Chinese Hero: Tales of the Blood Sword: Plot

 The plot is set in China and America in the early 20th century.
-Hua Yingxiong (literally "Chinese Hero") is a young swordsman whose family was murdered by a foreign-backed tycoon coveting his family heirloom, the Blood Sword.
-After taking revenge on the foreigners who killed his family, Hua Yingxiong flees to America to start a new but embittered life as a miner.
+Hero Hua is a young swordsman whose family was murdered by a foreign-backed tycoon coveting his family heirloom, the Blood Sword.
+After taking revenge on the foreigners who killed his family, Hero flees to America to start a new but embittered life as a miner.
 Throughout his adventures in America, he meets new friends such as Guipu (Ghost Servant) and Jinlong (Gold Dragon), and learns new skills and becomes a powerful swordsman.
 However, he also runs into trouble with the ruthless Black Dragon Gang and a Japanese ninja group.
-As he gets caught up in the power struggles, Hua Yingxiong finds himself up against gang wars, murder, treachery and racial discrimination in America.
+As he gets caught up in the power struggles, Hero finds himself up against gang wars, murder, treachery, and racial discrimination in America.

-Following a fight against the Black Dragon Gang and the ninjas, Hua Yingxiong and his wife Jieyu decide to leave America with their newborn twins and return to China.
+Following a fight against the Black Dragon Gang and the ninjas, Hero and his wife Chen Jieyu decide to leave America with their newborn twins and return to China.
 During the voyage, Jieyu is murdered by Black Dragon gangsters while the twins are thrown overboard.
-In anger, Hua Yingxiong heads back to America to confront the Black Dragon Gang.
+In anger, Hero heads back to America to confront the Black Dragon Gang.
 He fails in his attempt to kill the gang leader but is saved by an elderly swordsman, Sword Saint.
-Before his death, Sword Saint entrusts the inn in Chinatown to Hua Yingxiong's care and makes him promise never to get involved in any conflict again.
+Before his death, Sword Saint entrusts the inn in Chinatown to Hero's care and makes him promise never to get involved in any conflict again.

-Several years later, Hua Yingxiong has grown old.
-One day, a mysterious teenager visits the inn and he turns out to be Hua Yingxiong's son, Hua Jianxiong, who has survived and grown up in China.
-Hua Yingxiong also learns from a fortune teller that he is destined to lead a life of loneliness because misfortune will befall everyone close to him.
+Several years later, a mysterious teenager visits the inn one day and he turns out to be Hero's son, Sword Hua, who has survived and grown up in China.
+Hero also learns from a fortune teller that he is destined to lead a life of loneliness because he was born under an inauspicious star so misfortune will befall everyone close to him.
 In the final showdown, he defeats a Japanese swordsman in a duel on top of the Statue of Liberty.